freenas/freenas-docs/userguide/tn_intro.rst

 Welcome to the %brand% Administrator Guide.
 This Guide provides information about configuring and managing the %brand% Unified Storage Array.
-Your iXsystems support engineer will assist with the array's initial setup and configuration.
+Your iXsystems support engineer will assist with the initial setup and configuration of the array.
 Once you are familiar with the configuration workflow, this document can be used as a reference guide to the many features provided by %brand%.